dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/customization/extensions.md

 original_id: extensions
 ---

-MajorityWorld has implemented extensions architecture.
+DrikGallery has implemented extensions architecture.
 It includes hooks for most basic operations like calculation of prices in the checkout or calling some actions when an order has been created.

 ## Plugin

-MajorityWorld has some plugins implemented by default.
+DrikGallery has some plugins implemented by default.
 These plugins are located in `saleor.core.extensions.plugins`.
 The ExtensionManager needs to receive a list of enabled plugins.
 It can be done by including the Python plugin path in the `settings.PLUGINS` list.

 ### Writing Your Own Plugin